Breathless Creator Kit and SRD

 10. You’ve heard of a sanctuary filled with survivors on the other side of the city.

-11. There’s a fire raging across the city.
+11. There’s a fire raging across the district.

 12. Your group has found itself in the middle of a gang war.